srishilesh/Machine-learning/README.md

 # Machine-learning
-This repostitory consists of various concepts' implementation of Machine learning using Python and GNU Octave.
+This repository consists of various concepts' implementation of Machine learning using Python and GNU Octave.

 1) Data Preprocessing